eladsez/Walk2Talk/README.md

 ## How To use
 To activate the application, there are few steps to be taken before. we will explain in detail below. </br>
- * Start Pycharm and clone our git page - https://github.com/20shaked20/walk2talk.git .</br>
+ * Start Pycharm or any other IDE and clone our git page - https://github.com/20shaked20/walk2talk.git .</br>
  * The file heirarchy :

   <img width="287" alt="File_Heirarchy" src="https://user-images.githubusercontent.com/73894107/156638064-bf9b36b4-825c-4ad0-998c-c8328b8b4f59.png">